 Associate Director of Financial Aid

 The opportunities are in industries across the board and always changing.
-Right now, industries that make a lot of money like health care and business tend to have more reimbursement, and generally are more for graduate students than for undergrads.
+Right now, industries that make a lot of money, like healthcare and business, tend to have more reimbursement, and generally are more for graduate students than for undergraduates.
 Education is always a good bet, because they can provide this with no overhead, or through agreements with other schools.
 They want their employees to be educated, so they are motivated to help with obstacles like cost.
 Most of the time, the employer’s HR department is responsible for tuition remission/reimbursement or student loan reimbursement benefits, and they would work with the billing offices of colleges and universities, not the financial aid office.

-Yes, we have a “tuition discount” grant for students with financial need who meet minimum academic standards.
+Yes, we have a Tuition Discount Grant for students with financial need who meet minimum academic standards.
 Various academic departments have scholarships and fellowships, depending on what their budget looks like or what grants the faculty have received at the time.
-For admitted students, we also have a program for first-generation college students called Muscat Scholars that provides all kinds of services – academic advising, financial, peer support, all the way through to graduation.
+For admitted students, we also have a program for first-generation college students called Muscat Scholars that provides all kinds of services, like academic advising, financial aid, and peer support, all the way through to graduation.

-Are many of the students at USF working full-time at companies who give work study or training options?
+Q. Are many of the students at USF working full time at companies who give work-study or training options?
 What might those options look like for a USF student, in terms of hours a week compared to earning potential?